 Happy New Year.
 Today I'm going to look at two very different travel memoirs about Japan that I read back-to-back during the holidays.
 Their only obvious similarity is that they exploit mainstream America's fascination of, and ignorance over, anime/manga as a jumping-off point for exploring Japanese culture.
 Be warned that examining the two together could induce whiplash.

-In Wrong about Japan: A Father's Journey with His Son Booker Prize winning novelist Peter Carey and his twelve year old son Charley take a brief trip to Japan.
+Wrong about Japan: A Father's Journey with His Son Booker Prize winning novelist Peter Carey and his twelve year old son Charley take a brief trip to Japan.
 Fascinated by Charley's new obsession with manga and anime, Carey uses his literary contacts to arrange meetings with some of Japan's leading creators.
 Charley wants to get his photo taken with some of his heroes, while Carey hopes to bond with his son during the trip.
-But he is also interested in discovering the connection between manga and anime with Japanese culture.
-He develops a number of theories which he unsuccesfully attempts to confirm in his creator interviews.
+But he is also interested in discovering the connection between manga and anime to traditional Japanese culture.
+He develops a number of theories which he unsuccessfully attempts to confirm in his creator interviews.